Receiving and Spending Money

 So you've been approved.
 What next?

-Once you apply to join Open Source Collective and receive an approval email from us, you can immediately get started with managing your collective on Open Collective.
+Once you apply to join Open Source Collective and receive our approval email, you can immediately start managing your collective on Open Collective.

 ✅ For an overview of features and how to use the Open Collective platform, check out their documentation.